raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 happen to be aliases, or happen to resolve to the same IP address(es).
-Implementations are not expected to resolve hostnames and then perform matching of IP address(es) in order to evaluate whether two entities should be determinated to be the "same server instance".
+Implementations are not expected to resolve hostnames and then perform matching of IP address(es) in order to evaluate whether two entities should be determined to be the "same server instance".

 The term "long-lived operations" refers to operations such as Push Notification subscriptions {{?I-D.ietf-dnssd-push}},